MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/onboard-downlevel.md

 > [!NOTE]
 > Offboarding causes the Windows server to stop sending sensor data to the portal but data from the Windows server, including reference to any alerts it has had will be retained for up to 6 months.

-### Uninstall Windows servers by uninstalling the MMA agent
+### Uninstall the MMA agent

-To offboard the Windows server, you can uninstall the MMA agent from the Windows server or detach it from reporting to your Defender for Endpoint workspace.
-After offboarding the agent, the Windows server will no longer send sensor data to Defender for Endpoint.
+To offboard the Windows endpoint, you can uninstall the MMA agent or detach it from reporting to your Defender for Endpoint workspace.
+After offboarding the agent, the endpoint will no longer send sensor data to Defender for Endpoint.
 For more information, see [To disable an agent](/azure/log-analytics/log-analytics-windows-agents#to-disable-an-agent).

 ### Remove the Defender for Endpoint workspace configuration